SingleAccretion/Dotnet-Runtime.Dev/README.md

 6) `-llvmRyuJit`: whether to build and update the Jit associated with the RyuJit-LLVM runtimelab branch.
 7) `-cg2`: whether to update the CG2 custom core root.
 Note this is off by default.
 8) `-pgo`: whether to apply native PGO to the built Jits.
 By default, `Release` Jits are built with PGO off, to make PIN diffs reliable.
 9) `-stats`: the list of "stats" to build the Jits with.
-See the above notes on `build-jit-with-stats-defined.ps1`.
+See the description of `build-jit-with-stats-defined.ps1`.

 ### "Diff" scripts